nLab

 The model category structure on the category of categories with weak equivalences is a model for the (∞,1)-category of (∞,1)-categories.

-Every category with weak equivalences C presents under Dwyer-Kan simplicial localization a simplicially enriched category or alternatively under Charles Rezk’s simplicial nerve a Segal space, both of which are incarnations of a corresponding (∞,1)-category C with the same objects of C, at least the 1-morphisms of C and such that every weak equivalence in C becomes a true equivalence (homotopy equivalence) in C.
+Every category with weak equivalences CC presents under Dwyer-Kan simplicial localization a simplicially enriched category or alternatively under Charles Rezk‘s simplicial nerve a Segal space, both of which are incarnations of a corresponding (∞,1)-category C\mathbf{C} with the same objects of CC, at least the 1-morphisms of CC and such that every weak equivalence in CC becomes a true equivalence (homotopy equivalence) in C\mathbf{C}.

 Details

-For the purposes of the present entry, we understand under a category with weak equivalences the absolute minimum structure that may deserve to go by that name, namely a relative category:
+For the purposes of the present entry, a category with weak equivalences means the bare minimum of what may reasonably go by that name:

-A morphism in W are called a weak equivalence in C. Notice that we do not require here that these weak equivalence satisfy 2-out-of-3, nor even that they contain all isomorphisms.
+A morphism in WW is called a weak equivalence in CC.
+Notice that we do not require here that these weak equivalence satisfy 2-out-of-3, nor even that they contain all isomorphisms.

 Model category structure